secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

   - Recurring Charges: a charge that is billed on a regular basis until removed from a Subscription.
   - One-Time Charges: a charge that is only billed once.
   - Usage Charges: a charge that is billed in arrears based on consumption.
-    - When `Usage` is selected, the `Any Included Units?` option appears.
-Identify if there will be any units included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.
+    - If `Usage` is selected, fill out the `Any Included Units?` section too.
+    - This is used to identify if there will be any units included in the charge, for example: _phone plan with 1000 included minutes with overage fees after_.

 **Unit of Measure (UOM)**
 - The most common unit of measure is `Seat`.
 Select `Other` if your need is related to a different UOM and name it (example: Each, Instance, License, Workshop, Minutes, Packs).
+   - If your product will be a `Flat Fee` Charge Model, this section can be left blank.
+   - Most Professional Services SKUs do not have a UOM.

 **Charge Model**
 - There are 4 charge models.
 Select the correct one for your use case based on the explanation below:
    - With `Per Unit Pricing` the product/service is priced per unit of measure (UOM).
-   - With `Flat Fee` the product/service is a single fixed price for 1 unit of measure (UOM).
+   - With `Flat Fee` the product/service is a single fixed price per purchase.
    - With `Tiered` the product/service is progressively priced as volume changes.
    - With `Volume` the product/service is priced based on the volume purchased.